 Encourage and maintain healthy work schedules

 Working from home can easily blur the lines between you and your candidate’s personal and work lives.
 Each person will need to find the right balance that suits their own needs and effectiveness.
-When having one-on-ones with your candidate, make sure to make this an area for discussion.
-Support your candidate’s search for balance and then honor it once it has been established.
-For instance, do not expect an immediate response via text (or other quick messaging systems) outside of work times.
-After that, consider focusing on work products rather than timeframes and hours in a day.
-Remember, everyone will have a different situation at home, so it is important to recognize scenarios, focus on what needs to happen, and plan out how to accomplish it, rather than sticking to the timeframes normally associated with traditional work days.
+Support your candidate’s search for work/life balance and honor their boundaries.
+Consider focusing on work products rather than timeframes and hours in a day.

 Engage in online conversations